Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Computational framework

 The real corrections are induced by the radiation of an additional photon or QCD parton.
 To isolate the soft and collinear divergences, the following two subtraction schemes are applied: Nagy-Soper \cite{Bevilacqua:2013iha} and Catani-Seymour \cite{Catani:1996vz,Catani:2002hc}.
 We use the first one as our default, while the second scheme is mainly employed for cross-checking purposes.
 Both schemes, which are implemented in \textsc{Helac-Dipoles} \cite{Czakon:2009ss}, are extended to handle soft or collinear photon emissions \cite{Dittmaier:1999mb,Dittmaier:2008md}.
 To further cross check our predictions, we have explored the independence of the results from the unphysical phase-space restriction on the unresolved one-particle phase space in the subtraction terms, denoted $\alpha_{max}$, as implemented in \textsc{Helac-Dipoles}, see Refs. \cite{Nagy:1998bb,Nagy:2003tz,Bevilacqua:2009zn,Czakon:2015cla} and references therein for more details.
 In addition, we have verified the cancellation of divergences between the real and virtual corrections.
+Specifically, for each subprocess and for several phase-space points we checked that the poles in $\varepsilon$ that appear in the ${\cal I}$-operator and those appearing in the virtual part of our calculations cancel.

 Theoretical predictions obtained with the help of the \textsc{Recola} and \textsc{Helac-Dipoles} programs are stored in the form of modified Les Houches Event Files (LHEF) \cite{Alwall:2006yp}.
-We store each “event” with supplementary matrix element and PDF information \cite{Bern:2013zja} that allows us to obtain results for different scale settings and PDF choices by reweighting.
+We store each “event” with supplementary matrix element and PDF information \cite{Bern:2013zja}, which allows us to obtain results for different scale settings and PDF choices by reweighting.
 Moreover, storing “events” has clear advantages when it is necessary to change observables and binning, or to add more exclusive cuts.

 To ensure the IR-safety of our higher-order predictions, we extended the implementation of the photon fragmentation function in \textsc{Helac-Dipoles} \cite{Stremmer:2024zhd} and implemented a photon-to-jet conversion function in both subtraction formalisms.
 Details of these modifications are presented below.